AdaptersNuxt Adapter

 The module reads refrakt.config.json from the project root (configurable via the configPath option) and:

-• Adds core refrakt packages plus your theme and rune packages to build.transpile
+• Adds core refrakt packages plus your theme and plugins to build.transpile

 • Configures the Vue compiler to treat rf-* tags as custom elements